When we need to clean inside the city’s pipes, we flush water through hydrants. It’s one way we maintain excellent water quality.

 If there is an autoflusher installed in your neighborhood, they typically run during the night.
 If you see an autoflusher running during the day, report it by calling 503-823-7525.
 If you leave a message, please include the intersection where the hydrant and autoflusher are located.

-In rare instances, you might notice discolored water or lower water pressure while we’re flushing.
+In rare instances, while we are flushing you might notice discolored water, lower water pressure, or in extreme cases unexpected loss of water pressure.
 You can report these to the Water Quality Line.

 Discolored water is not consistent with the quality of water we intend to serve.
 If you have discolored water, you may choose to drink bottled water or water from your emergency supplies.